 We had a very fruitful conversation, and it was so pleasing to see so many people in the local community in my electorate committed to wanting to see Australia act as a good international citizen, committed from a personal point of view to always trying to ensure that someone who is not as well off as you are gets a helping hand up, and as far as Australia being a good international citizen is concerned, ensuring that Australia is committed to overseas development aid, is committed to the Millennium Development Goals and committed in an international sense to making poverty history for so many developing nations around the globe at the moment.

 12. Cycled up and down an aisle at K-Mart in Miami, Florida.

 In 2008, on the way to visiting Compassion’s work in Haiti, we stopped in Miami for a night.
-On the way to the airport we stopped at the local K-Mart so that one of the group could buy some extra shirts.
+On the way to the airport we stopped at the local K-Mart so that one of the group could buy some extra clothes.

 As we wandered around I noticed the bikes at the very back of the store.
 I figured that I wouldn’t get another chance like this so I handed my camera to one of the team and then started riding around.
 I wanted to say that I have cycled in the US.
 I got the photographic proof and so it’s official.

 So there you are.
 Now it’s over to you.